danabananarama/danabananarama.github.io/slides.md

 * Share code - if Iw anted to look at Rahul's WANDA work, or Chunli wanted to reproduce some research work from three yers ago

 * Basic model is simple, as I hope to demonstrate

 * Commits don't have to communicate with your remote server, so they are fast, and enable you to work on the go
-* Simple branching model helps you organise your work, collaborate with team, lots of tools to help
 * Flexibility of model allows teams to use whichever workflow suits them best

 ---